amazon-archives/harmonize-search-analyze/README.md

 from the *webapp* container.
 It mounts the
 *webapp* source directory from the host to allow [hot-module-replacement](https://webpack.github.io/docs/hot-module-replacement.html).
-Depending on your Docker configuration, you may need to set the `VOLUME_DIR` environment variable to point to the source directory that will be mounted in the container.
+Depending on your Docker configuration, you may need to configure Docker so that the `webapp` directory is available to be mounted by containers and point the `WEBAPP_DIR` environment variable to the directory.

 To run the discovery web application on a workstation, issue the following commands: